SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/13_CPP_Course.md

 	// We make a call like: operator<<(cout, str).
 The global operator function is provided by the string library:  std::ostream& operator<<(std::ostream&, const std::string&)
 }
 ```

+The functions that give the object to the output stream are called **inserter functions**.

 ## The operator overloading requires the reference semantic
 Consider to write "&m1 + &m2".
 Is it convenient?
 Or consider to write "\*a\[5\]".
 Therefore, the reference semantic was needed to make the operator overloading meaningful. #Cpp_ReferenceSemantic